Karezza: The Sex Technique You Need To Know About

-This time of year is all about slowing down, making hearty stews that take hours, finally getting around to binge-watching all those shows, and having lazy sex with your socks on.
-Comfortable as cozy sex can be, if you're looking for a way to mix things up in the bedroom, you may want to experiment with the sex practice called, "karezza," which some have dubbed "the hygge of sex."
+We're finally coming out of winter, the time of year for slowing down, making hearty stews, finally getting around to binge-watching all those shows, and having lazy sex with your socks on.
+As comfortable as cozy sex can be, if you're looking for a way to mix things up in the bedroom going into spring, you may want to experiment with the sex practice called, "karezza," which some have dubbed "the hygge of sex."

 "Karezza" is a play on the Italian word for "caress," and as the name suggests, it's a sex technique that prioritizes touch, connection, and intimacy, rather than just orgasm.
 In fact, during karezza, partners may intentionally delay orgasm to preserve their energy and focus on their emotional bond.
-According to experts, this method could be particularly useful for people in long-term relationships who may have grown accustomed to having a certain type of sex.
+This method could be particularly useful for people in long-term relationships who may have grown accustomed to having a certain type of sex.

 Advertisement